zenml-io/zenml/docs/book/how-to/setting-up-a-project-repository/shared_components_for_teams.md

     ...
 ```

-For more on using private PyPI repositories to share your code, see our [documentation on how to use a private PyPI repository](../customize-docker-builds/how-to-use-a-private-pypi-repository.md).
+For information on using private PyPI repositories to share your code, see our [documentation on how to use a private PyPI repository](../customize-docker-builds/how-to-use-a-private-pypi-repository.md).

 ## Best Practices

+Regardless of what you're sharing or how you're distributing it, consider these best practices:

 - Use version control for shared code repositories.